blarney-lang/blarney/README.md

 This test bench is written using Blarney's RTL (register-transfer level) monad.
 All statements in this monad are executed *in parallel* and *on every clock cycle*.
-To generate a cycle-accurate C++ simulator for this test bench, we write
+Let's turn it into Verilog:

 ```hs
 main :: IO ()